panevins/bst236_hw1_codeblog/README.md

 now display not only the title, but also authors, abstracts, and direct links to PDFs from arxiv (or "pdf unavailable" if unavailable)

+now use github actions to refresh the list of papers once per day at midnight EST

 ```